• Skip to main content

 • Combine the COLD water and lye by slowly whisking the lye into the water.
 It's best to do this outside or under a vent hood turned to high.
 Stir until the solution is no longer cloudy.
 Whisk together the egg yolk and milk or cream.
 Brush the bread with the lye solution first (I brush it on TWICE to get a darker result) and then with the egg solution before sprinkling with pretzel salt.

-100 ml water, 5 g lye, 1 egg yolk, 2 tablespoon milk or cream, pretzel salt
+100 milliliters water, 5 grams lye, 1 egg yolk, 2 Tablespoons milk or cream, pretzel salt

 • Bake for about 25 minutes, rotating in your oven once midway through the baking time.
 Allow to cool on a wire rack and enjoy with some Obatzda Bavarian cheese spread and beer!
 Prost